-So you are building your first connector using Connector Builder, and you are wondering what exactly the Request Root Key and the Response Root Key are intended to deliver; well, do not worry anymore, I will provide you with a quick introduction to this concept and allow you to understand a little better how to make use of these two "keys" and properly approach this feature.
+When you are building your first connector using Connector Builder, you may wonder what exactly the Request Root Key and the Response Root Key are intended to deliver.
+This article provides you with a quick introduction to this concept and allows you to understand a little better how to make use of these two keys and properly approach this feature.

 Let's start from the very beginning, let's use the payload below as an illustration:

-How does it work?
-So let's use our payload above as an example again.
-Let's say you want to return the contact object as the payload, all that you would have to set up in your request is "data" as your Request Root Key as shown here:
+To understand how it works, let's use our payload above as an example again.
+Let's say you want to return the contact object as the payload; all that you would have to set up in your request is "data" as your Request Root Key as shown here:

-and our system automatically interprets that request to return only the child/children of the "data" parent property, here is a little GIF to help you conceptualize the approach:
+and our system automatically interprets that request to return only the child/children of the "data" parent property.
+The following is a GIF to help conceptualize the approach: